shawnmckinney/groovy-apache-fortress/README.md

 | washer     | locale      | east     |
 | washer     | locale      | north    |

-Louis can be a teller in the south, if strongly authenticated.
+Louie can be a teller in the south, if strongly authenticated.
 And a washer in the east and north.

 #### 1. User-to-Role Assignment Table